superluminar-io/aws_fundamentals_workshop/README.md

 - Basic understanding of programming concepts
 - Familiarity with command-line interfaces
-- AWS account (free tier is sufficient)
+- AWS account (most resources are free tier, some small costs may apply)
 - Node.js and npm installed

 ## Installation and Setup